 IoT Greengrass by Amazon is a worthwhile case—and it can be used to give effect to Lambda functionality on edge devices.
 Voice-enabled products, such as Amazon’s Alexa offerings, are also expected to drive smart home adoption.
 275 million systems of this type are expected to be in the homes of consumers by 2023.

-An interesting use case was available at this year’s CES from First Alert.
+An interesting Applications was available at this year’s CES from First Alert.
 They offered a smoke and carbon monoxide detector that provides mesh network and smart speaker capabilities.

 It’s worth noting that the US Internet of Things market is currently dominated by Amazon.
 Overseas, however, is a different situation, with Google Home in the lead.